Prepaid SIM Cards for Singapore – Index

 Just keep in mind that you need to activate the SIM card before you travel, you’ll need your passport to activate the card as well.

-2. International Travel SIM Cards
+3. International Travel SIM Cards

 The international travel SIM cards are useful for travelers who plan to visit multiple countries during their trip to Asia.
 Might you be a backpacker or a business person who needs to meet with local clients in various countries, then this can be a good option.

-Even if the prices are generally reasonable, it’s a bit more expensive to use international travel SIM cards to local dittos.
+Even if the prices are generally reasonable, it’s a bit more expensive to use international travel SIM cards for local dittos.
 We will go into greater detail and present the prices from various service providers later in this article.

-3. Roaming
+4. Roaming

 Some travelers decide to use their roaming while traveling overseas.
 This is sometimes the case for executives who are employed by a multinational company and that are covered financially.

-Some travelers use roaming if they don’t have a local SIM card and are in a great need of using the internet.
+Some travelers use roaming if they don’t have a local SIM card and are in great need of using the internet.
 That said, there are also service providers who offer comparably low roaming costs.
 Yet, this option is the least preferred and often the most expensive one.

 However, I also want to mention that Singapore is a developed country and they even have public Wi-Fi in most parts of the downtown area.
-The Wi-Fi is called [email protected] and is a free public Wi-Fi, you’ll find hotspots at many locations, including everything from malls and museums to MRT stations and public libraries.
+The Wi-Fi is called Wireless@SG and is a free public Wi-Fi, you’ll find hotspots at many locations, including everything from malls and museums to MRT stations and public libraries.

 To use the Wi-Fi, you need to be able to receive text messages internationally as they will send you a password code.
 You can find a list of hotspot locations by visiting this article.